Medigap vs. Medicare Advantage

 Another difference is the cost.
-Medicare Advantage Plans generally have much lower monthly premiums (sometimes $0, yes you read that right – zero!)
-While Medigap plans can be much higher, often in the $200/month range.
+Medicare Advantage Plans generally have much lower monthly premiums (sometimes $0) And some Medicare Advantage plans pay you!
+(Yes you read that right!)
+Medigap plans can cost much more, often in the $200/month range.

 With Medicare Advantage plans you are required to share in your medical costs by paying co-pays as you use the plans.
 These plans operate very similar to the Medical insurance you may have had before you retired if you had an HMO or a PPO plan on the Healthcare marketplace (Obamacare) or with an employer.
-Most Medigap plans have no or few out of pocket costs but they cost much more up front.
+Most Medigap plans have very small out of pocket costs while they cost much more up front.

-Also, the best plan for you may not always be the best plan for your spouse so you with have to do the same research for both of you.
-For more information you can click here to compare the Medicare Advantage plans & drug plans in your area.
-You can also schedule a meeting with an agent at the bottom of this page.
+Also, the best plan for you may not always be the best plan for your spouse so you will have to do the same research for both of you.
+I can explain everything you need to know so that you can make the best choice.
+You can schedule a meeting quickly and easily using this button.